telerik/kendo-ui-core/docs/AngularJS/leak.md

 The seemingly retained detached nodes are getting collected by the garbage collector.

-## Extend the test to Kendo UI Grid
+## Extend the Test to Kendo UI Grid

 Let's replace the repeat directive above with a Kendo UI Grid.